Henry Drinker: Music work

 Though he was a successful lawyer, Drinker spent his spare time playing music, a passionate hobby that was as important to him as his real profession.
 Apart from active music-making, he devoted himself to the translation of the German text of vocal compositions of great composers into English.
 Among them are Schubert's songs and the vocal works of Johann Sebastian Bach.
 From 1912 to 1920, Drinker served as President of the Board of Managers of the Bach Choir of Bethlehem, Pennsylvania.

 All of his children had daily music lessons, and the whole family sat down together regularly to sing.
 They often visited musical events such as concerts, opera performances and music festivals, and were for 25 years subscribers to the Philadelphia Orchestra.
 In 1928, the Drinkers built a new house that contained a large music room where they regularly organized singing evenings, and sometimes they used the premises of the American Musicological Society for their gatherings.
 Most well-known were their invitation-only singing parties that involved a dinner prepared by the Drinker household staff with group song and music before and after.
 Often these evenings involved the accompaniment of musicians invited from prestigious institutions, such as the Philadelphia Orchestra and Curtis Institute.

 During World War II, Drinker intervened on behalf of the von Trapp family when they were detained at Ellis Island by visa problems.
 He sponsored the family, providing them with housing and financial support for their first three years in the United States.

+Personal life, death

+Henry Drinker married the musician Sophie Drinker (born Sophie Lewis Hutchinson), then moved to Merion, Pennsylvania.
+The couple had five children together: Sophie, Henry S. III, Cecilia, Ernesta, and Pemberton.
+He died in 1965 and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.